-Are you planning your first camping trip with your dog?
+Are you planning your first time camping with dog?
 Then you need this guide!
 Inside you’ll find Complete techniques to help you camping with your Dog.

 We all agree that dogs are an essential part of the family, so should we go with them camping?
 It is a question every casual car-camper or seasoned backpacker wants to know.
-Therefore, discussed in this article is what you should expect when camping with dogs.
+Therefore, discussed in this article is what you should expect when camping with dog. 🐶

 You should always bring along your dog whenever you are going camping because the benefits of having them with you significantly outweigh the drawbacks.
 However, you now will have to continually worry about leaving your dinner plate unattended and finding some food is missing plus having to limit your plans somewhat.